Vestre Slidre Municipality

 Vestre Slidre is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Valdres.
 The administrative centre of the municipality is the village of Slidre.
-Other villages in Vestre Slidre include Lomen and Røn.
+Other villages in the municipality include Lomen and Røn.

-The 457 km2 municipality is the 219th largest by area out of the 356 municipalities in Norway.
-Vestre Slidre is the 275th most populous municipality in Norway with a population of 2,111.
-The municipality's population density is 4.7 PD/km2 and its population has decreased by 5.4% over the previous 10-year period.
+The 457 km2 municipality is the 219th largest by area out of the 357 municipalities in Norway.
+Vestre Slidre Municipality is the 275th most populous municipality in Norway with a population of 2,142.
+The municipality's population density is 4.7 PD/km2 and its population has decreased by 3.4% over the previous 10-year period.

 General information

-The municipality of Vestre Slidre was established in 1849 when the old municipality of Slidre was divided into two municipalities: Vestre Slidre (population: 3,130) and Øystre Slidre (population: 2,406).
-On 1 January 1899, a small unpopulated part of Øystre Slidre was transferred to Vestre Slidre.
-On 1 January 2021, the Skjelgrenda area of Vestre Slidre was transferred to Øystre Slidre.
+The municipality of Vestre Slidre was established in 1849 when the old Slidre Municipality was divided into two municipalities: Vestre Slidre Municipality (population: 3,130) and Øystre Slidre Municipality (population: 2,406).
+On 1 January 1899, a small unpopulated part of Øystre Slidre Municipality was transferred to Vestre Slidre Municipality.

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).

+On 1 January 2021, the Skjelgrenda area of Vestre Slidre Municipality was transferred to Øystre Slidre Municipality.